samsamkim/block_explorer/README.md

 - Better performance in highly interactive interfaces

 ### Saving only Transfer transactions
-Again, to focus on the assignment's core requirements, I chose to only save "Transfer" transactions.
+Again, to focus on the assignment's core requirements, I only saved "Transfer" transactions.
 In the future, if we want to keep all types of records, we can introduce a scope that would help us filter our transactions with something like the following:

 ```ruby
 scope :transfers, -> { where("actions @> ?", [{ type: "Transfer" }].to_json) }